shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   There’s no colors in this game like in MtG, but this is this game’s equivalent
 -   Keep in mind that the biome mods are listed in order from highest to lowest
 -   The first biome mod in the list is that creature’s home biome.
 This is important if the creature is used as a landmark

+### Art

+Creature art for a card should follow these rules.

+The art should depict the creature in its natural habitat, preferably its home biome.

+The art should show the creature’s whole body within the frame, and it should not be obscured by the environment, or at most lightly obscured.
+We want to see what the creature looks like.

+There shouldn’t be other creatures in the pic, unless those are essential to the creature the art is for.

+If the creature has an ability, the card may show the creature using that ability.
+Preferably it would not show the target of the ability if its another creature of a different species, but it may if necessary.

+Showing multiple of the same creature is ok.
+Ex: itd be weird if you just saw 1 ant.

+Each creature that has a magical ability has a focus that lets them use magic.
+The art should show the focus glowing that is used by an ability.
+Ex: a deer using a transformation magic ability should show its antlers glowing.
+Note that some creatures have more than one focus, and that each focus used by an ability on the card should be glowing.
+So in effect, a person could look at the drawing of the creature and generally tell what kind of magic its ability is going to use.